Rosh-Made/rosh-made/blog/sustainable-swaps.md

 1 x The Honest Eco Dish Washing Liquid Glass bottle\
 1 x The Honest Eco All-Purpose Glass bottle

-~ First and foremost, it does the purpose, cuts down on packaging that significantly helps to reduce plastic in your household. \
+~ First and foremost, it serves the purpose, cuts down on packaging that significantly helps to reduce plastic in your household. \
 [The Honest Eco](https://www.thehonesteco.nz/shop) has their own refill service where you can send your 5L container to refill or else you can take that to your nearest [Refill Nation Station by Eco Store](https://ecostore.com/nz/storelocator/refill/) to fill up meaning you never have to buy new plastic bottles again.
 How incredible is this concept of refilling?
 LOVE IT!

 [The Honest Eco](https://www.thehonesteco.nz/shop) Refill Service Process